 - Maximum hull length 12.0m (39 6”)

-Boat pound facilities ashore will normally be available to all boats on rows 1 – 10.
-Space may be available to boats on rows X & Y providing they do not exceed a manufacturer’s specified displacement of 6.500 kg (6.4 tons) and draft of 1.68 m (5’ 6”).
+Pound or haul out facilities will normally be available to all boats on rows 1 – 10.
+Space may be available to boats on rows X & Y providing they do not exceed a manufactures specified displacement 6.500 kg (6.4 tons) and a draft of 1.68 m (5’ 6”).
 Boats new to the club may be allocated moorings on rows X or Y temporarily if no other suitable spaces are available.
-Should they fit the criteria for a mooring on row 1-10, the owners may apply to be allocated one of those when available.
+Should they fit the criteria for a mooring on row 1-10, the owners may apply to be allocated one of those moorings when available.

-2.8 Definitions related to haul out, launching, boat pound storage and charges.
+2.1.6 Definitions related to haul out, launching, pound storage and pound charges.

-- Width.
-Beam of boat or width of trailer/cradle, whichever is greater.
+- Beam of boat or width of trailer/cradle, whichever is greater.

 If requested by the Committee, applicants shall supply a copy of the manufacturer’s specification literature in relation to 2.1.5 and 2.1.6 above.

-2.9 Successful applicants for a pound space shall supply their own trailer or cradle which must be suitable for the boat, of adequate strength and in safe working condition.
+2.1.7 Successful applicants for pound space shall supply their own trailer or cradle which must be suitable for the boat, of adequate strength and in safe working condition (also see Clause 11.2.)

 3 Launching and recovery

-3.1 The cruiser mooring fee will include 2 launchings and 2 haul outs per year.
+3.1 Launching and recovery of vessels issued with moorings will be limited to 2 launchings and 2 haul outs per year.
 Additional launch and recoveries will attract a charge as laid out in the mooring and pound scale of charges.

-4.1 Applications for a mooring and boat pound space will be listed in order of date of commencement of current period of Club membership, but the Committee shall reserve the right to vary the order of precedence where the applicant’s boat dimensions conflict with mooring/pound space availability.
+4.1 Applications for mooring/pound space will be listed in order of date of commencement of current period of Club membership, but the Committee shall reserve the right to vary the order of precedence where the applicant’s boat dimensions conflict with mooring/pound space availability.

-4.3 With the exception of boats on rows X & Y when a pound space cannot be allocated, each cruiser must be removed from its mooring during the winter period, (1st November until 31st March), unless the owner makes a specific request to use the mooring during that period and the request is approved by the Committee.
+4.5 With the exception of boats on rows X & Y where a pound space cannot be allocated, each cruiser must be removed from its mooring during the winter period, from 1st November until 31st March, unless the owner makes a specific request to use the mooring during that period and the request is approved by the Committee.
 Boats remaining on moorings will be required to move temporarily to allow servicing of the moorings.

-4.5 Owners of boats and equipment may be directed by the club to move them temporarily to different locations.
-Owners are requested to do this as soon as possible.
-If a boat and/or equipment have not been moved within 28 days of the owner being required to do so, the club shall be entitled to move the boat and equipment without being liable for loss or damage however caused and the owner shall pay a charge to the club for that work.
-The charges shall be as published in the schedule of mooring and pound charges.
+4.7 Owners of boats and equipment at the club may be directed by the club to move them to different locations.
+If a boat and/or equipment have not been moved within one month of the owner being directed to do so, the club shall be entitled to move the boat and equipment without being liable for loss or damage however caused and the owner shall pay a charge to the club for that work.
+That charge shall be as published in the schedule of mooring and pound charges.

-5.1 To use or retain the use of a Club mooring and/or pound space all charges relating to membership fees and to mooring and/or pound charges must be paid by the due dates as shown on the invoices.
-Boats belonging to owners whose fees are unpaid will not be launched or recovered ashore if afloat.
+5.1 To use or retain the use of a Club mooring and/or pound space all charges relating to membership fees and to mooring and/ or pound space charges must be paid by the due dates as shown on the invoices.

-5.2 The Committee shall publish a schedule of all mooring and boat pound charges.
+5.2 The Committee shall publish a schedule of all mooring and pound charges.

-5.3 Charges for boat pound spaces shall be calculated as follows.
+5.3 Charges for pound spaces shall be calculated as follows.

 Where shared area = (boat pound area – total of footprint areas) divided by the estimated number of boats and the charge per square metre is based on estimated boat pound costs, allowing for annual variations.

-Day boats that occupy cruiser pound spaces but are uninsurable or unsuitable for a swinging mooring:
+Ribs that occupy cruiser pound spaces but are uninsurable for moorings.

 Normal pound charge + supplement equivalent to Row 10 mooring charge.